Asch5/short-app_Thought-List_React/README.md

 - Thought Count - Displays the total number of thoughts currently in the list.
 Updates when thoughts are added/deleted.
 - Persistent Storage - Thoughts are saved to local storage to persist when the app is closed or reloaded.

 This application demonstrates skills with React state management, hooks, and forms.
 Key interactions like searching, filtering, and real-time updates are implemented to provide a smooth user experience.
-The developer has built a practical thought tracking tool with React.